Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

 The second change addressed the ``Back to safety'' button.
 This button text implied that the user was in danger, which was inappropriate for the informative warnings.
 We changed the button to read ``Go back'' and applied this change to both informative and harm-based warnings in order to maintain a common interaction design across all warnings.

-For both groups of warnings, we generated a few options for icons, titles, and messages, then created candidate designs by choosing permutations of these elements and inserting them into the layout template.
+For both groups of warnings, we generated several options for icons, titles, and messages.
+We then created candidate designs by choosing combinations of these elements and inserting them into the layout template.

 \paragraph{Informative Warnings} We designed the informative warnings to be visually nonthreatening and clearly explanatory in their messages (see Figure~\ref{fig:warningi2}).
 The warnings included one of two icons---either a generic exclamation point icon or a policeman silhouette---and displayed black text against a white background.
 The warning messages explained the nature and consequences of disinformation in varying detail: some explicitly defined the term ``disinformation,'' some asserted that ``experts'' had labeled the site as containing ``false or misleading'' information, and others provided clear guidance on how to behave (``finding alternative sources of information'').